ahmedbenakouche/target_finder_toolkit/README.md

 - **[Bubble Cursor](https://dl.acm.org/doi/10.1145/1054972.1055012)**
 - **[Semantic Pointing](https://dl.acm.org/doi/10.1145/985692.985758)**

+> **Compatibility Note**
-> **Note**: TargetFinder uses the `mss` library for ultra-fast screen capture and is cross-platform, meaning the core detection engine works across all operating systems.
-However, the **visual overlay rendering** via PyQt6, as well as system-level mechanisms such as mouse acceleration disabling (for Semantic Pointing) and cursor hiding, are currently tested only on **Windows** and **Linux (Ubuntu X11)**.
-Additional adaptation is required for other Linux environments or for macOS.
+> TargetFinder uses the `mss` library for fast screen capture, and the detection engine is theoretically cross-platform.
+> However, the system has been **validated only on Windows 10/11 and Linux (Ubuntu X11)**.
+> Operation is **not guaranteed on macOS**, where additional adaptations are required.
+> Other Linux setups (e.g., distributions other than Ubuntu, or Wayland instead of X11) may also require adjustments.

 ---